 My research and teaching primarily concerns Swedish, comparative, and international aspects of the law of obligations, intellectual property law, private international law and arbitration law.

-LLM, JSD.
-Senior Lecturer (Associate Professor).
+LL.D.
+Senior Lecturer / Associate Professor.
 Distinguished Teacher.
 Researcher in child law and lawyering.

 My research revolves around constitutional rights and rule of law, in particular the intersection of technology, security and human rights.

-My education and research concerns above all procedurial law in general and coercive measures in particular.
+My education and research concerns above all procedural law in general and coercive measures in particular.

 Professor, Dr., in law and in particular labour law at Umeå University in Sweden since 2003.
-The author of many books and articles on labour law, EU labour law in particular concerning the free movement of workers and services respectively.
-National Expert for the European Commission 1995–2013 and in that capacity member of several internationall networks.
+The author of many books and articles on labour law including EU labour law.